Intermittency for the wave and heat equations with fractional noise in time: Framework

 This remains valid for $\widetilde{f}_n$.
-A direct consequence is that $\|\widetilde{f}_n(\cdot,t,x)\|_{\cH^{\otimes n}}$ and, hence, $\alpha_n(t)$ do not depend on $x$.
+A direct consequence is that $\|\widetilde{f}_n(\cdot,t,x)\|_{\cH^{\otimes n}}^2$, and hence $\alpha _n(t)$, do not depend on $x$.
 Since the initial conditions are constant, $w$ does not depend on $x$ either and the moments of $u$ are independent of $x$.
 This justifies the definition of Lyapunov exponent independent of $x$.
-Also, notice that it is possible to show that the law of $u(t,x)$ is independent of $x$ (see for instance \cite{dalang} in the white noise case).
+Also, notice that it is possible to show that the law of $u(t,x)$ is independent of $x$; see, for instance, \cite{dalang} in the white noise case.
 These remarks are not true if the initial conditions are not constant. \end{remark}

-We return now to the series (\ref{moment-2-sol}) which gives the second moment of $u(t,x)$.
-An important role in the present paper is played by the $n$-th term of this series, which depends on $\alpha_n(t)$.
-First, note that an expression similar to (\ref{def-cov2}) exists for the $n$-fold inner product $\langle \cdot, \cdot \rangle_{\cH^{\otimes n}}$.
-Using this expression, we have:
+We return now to series \eqref{series-finite}, which is also related to the second moment of the solution $u(t,x)$; see \eqref{moment-2-sol}.
+An important role in the present paper is played by the $n$th term of this series, which depends on $\alpha_n(t)$.
+First, note that an expression similar to (\ref{def-cov2}) exists for the $n$-fold inner product $\langle \cdot , \cdot\rangle_{\cH^{\otimes n}}$.
+Using this expression, we have

-where we denote ${\bf t}=(t_1,\ldots,t_n)$ and ${\bf s}=(s_1, \ldots,s_n)$, and we define
+where we denote $\mathbf{t}=(t_1,\ldots,t_n)$ and $\mathbf{s}=(s_1, \ldots ,s_n)$, and we define